claudiajs/claudia-bot-builder/GETTING_STARTED.md

 ### Slack slash command configuration

 - Follow the instructions from [Slack API Docs](https://api.slack.com/) to set up an app with a slash command.
-- Use `claudia update --configure-slack-slash-command` to configure the access tokens.
+- Use `claudia update --configure-slack-slash-command` t to configure the access tokens.
 - [Create a Slack Button](https://api.slack.com/docs/slack-button) so people can add your app to their channels.